4awpawz/fusion.ssg/README.md

     1. The generation of static HTML will use three asset types - _Pages_, _Includes_ and _Templates_.
 A Page can be injected into a Template but it can also stand on its own and Includes can be injected into both Pages and Templates.
 Each of these assets will support front-matter.

     2. The generation and injection of dynamic content has not yet been implemented.
-I am leaning towards using a _JSX_ solution but I am also considering making JSX an option with the default using a fourt asset type.
+I am leaning towards using a _JSX_ solution but I am also considering making JSX an option with the default using a fourth asset type.
 Would love to hear your opinions on this.

 ## Current Status